kevin-chengchihlee/portfolio/index.md

 ---

-## 🚀Featured Projects
+## 🚀Projects
 - **Range-Extended Hybrid Powertrain for Scooter:**
   *Energy Management Strategy development and VCU prototyping.*
   [⚙️Check for more detail](proj_vcu_ems.md)<br>
+  In this project, a hybrid-powertrain was proposed with the prototype made.
+I was responsible for the Energy-Management-Strategy design and development on a VCU prototype.
-  VCU Prototype with energy-management-strategy embedded SW and CANBUS.
+The VCU Prototype with energy-management-strategy embedded SW and CANBUS.
 ![VCU Prototype](assets/proj_vcu_ems/VCU_proto.jpg)
  I added indicators for quick status check.
 ![In operation](assets/proj_vcu_ems/VCU_operate.jpg)